-The final report shall be forwarded no later than three months after the implementation period as defined in article 2 of the General Conditions of the Twinning Contract.
-This means that the final report, final invoice, and expenditure verification report have to be submitted at the latest during the final month before the end of the Implementation period of the Action.
+The final report shall be forwarded no later than three months after the implementation period of the Action (work plan) as defined in article 2 of the Special Conditions of the Twinning Contract.
+This means that the final report, the request for final payment, and expenditure verification report have to be submitted at the latest during the final month before the end of the legal duration of the Twinning contract.